 Community members and students are invited to send us your submissions by December 15, 2020.
 Student submissions will automatically be entered into a contest to be eligible for Amazon gift card prizes.

-Residents of both Cochise and Santa Cruz Counties, and students of Cochise College are welcome and encouraged to submit their poetry, prose, artwork, and photography for consideration of publication.
+Residents of both Cochise and Santa Cruz Counties and students of Cochise College are welcomed and encouraged to submit up to three works in each of the following categories:

 Mirage Literary and Arts Magazine has a three-part mission:

-- Mirage serves Cochise and Santa Cruz Counties by showcasing high-quality art and literature produced by community members.
+- Mirage serves Cochise and Santa Cruz Counties by showcasing high-quality art and literature produced by community members and Cochise College students.

-- Mirage serves Cochise College by establishing the College as the locus of a creative learning community.
+- Mirage serves Cochise College by establishing the College as the focus of a creative learning community.

 - Mirage further serves Cochise College students by providing them an opportunity to earn college credit and gain academic and professional experience by participating in all aspects of the production of the literary and arts magazine.